 On September 15, 2016, Sony released the first slim version of the PS4 named PlayStation 4 Slim — which was leaked two months before its was officially unveiled.
-When it come to performances, the new PS4 Slim is the chosen console over the original phat PS4.
-But something obvious that the new PS4 slim doesn’t have that the old PS4 is very aesthetic when it comes to the hardware design.
-The new PS4 Slim looks like a rectangular black sandwich.
+When it comes to performances, the new PS4 Slim is the chosen console over the original phat PS4.
+But something obvious that the new PS4 slim doesn’t have that the old PS4 have is great-looking hardware design.
+The new PS4 Slim looks like a rectangular black sandwich, is does not look as nice and modern as the old PS4.
 But do not let the ugliness fool you.
 At the end of the day, the newly released PS4 Slim is actually a much better system than its predecessor.
-Here are the aspects of the new PS4 Slim that are better than the original fat system.
+Here are the aspects of the new PS4 Slim that makes the console better than the original fat system.

 PS4 Slim supports 5GHz faster WiFi networks